HELL IS US is unique and creative, but very flawed

 Combat aside, can I just say that the hazes are very beautifully designed.
 As you’ll come to learn soon, hazes can be tied to a certain emotion or sentiment.
 Based on that, the visuals and the presentation of the hazes can be different as well, and they are very well done.
 The way the hazes move, their sound design, they way they attack, all reflect the type of sentiment that they are based on.

 The main story itself, the one revolving your parents and the secrets behind the creatures is driven by intrigue and curiosity.
 Unfortunately, not much by our connection to the main character or any other characters really.
 The main character is very stoic and not in a cool menacing way.
 Other than that, I can’t really tell you much about his personality.
 Same goes for pretty much everyone else.
 Some characters may be likable but that’s as far as their design gets.
 The facial animations of the characters is limited, given the amount of characters though, it is understandable that they may not have had the funds for precise facial animations for all of them.
-The voice acting ranges from decent overall, with some being better or worse than the average, but the tone of the voice of some characters does not match the situation they are in.
+The voice acting is decent overall, with some being better or worse than average, but the tone of the voice of some characters does not match the situation they are in.
+To be honest, most of your interactions are quite limited in the sense that you meet someone, talk to them, and then you might come back to them for a quest, but then that’s it.
+You’ll move on and forget about them.
+Some characters you’ll be dealing with a little more frequently and consistently throughout the game, but they are in the rarity.
 All of these together bring down the story in some way as we are not invested in anyone really.

 This is perhaps something that sets the game apart and, at the same time, dwindles down the players who will be able to enjoy it.
 You really do need to pay attention, to the world around you, the dialogue, items and their descriptions.
 The game is structured so that you can progress in this way.
 Maybe you can accidentally find your way through the game or find the clue you needed to progress, but I think that would rob you the satisfaction of achieving so by your own effort and investigation.
 From the very beginning you will find items that you do not know how to use, locations you do not know how to enter, and pieces of lore and the world that you do not understand.
 What you need is patience, and trusting that by playing the game and moving forward things will be revealed to you in time.
 If you do not have patience, this game is simply not for you.
 That is what I meant that it is not just an action game.

 We have talked the central mechanic of the game and the combat, but what about the world and story?
 That took me by surprise.
 By the promotion material, I assumed, rightfully so, that there will be a fantastical/magical element to the world, but there is so much more that that.
-A big part of the story is tied to figuring out the origins of the creatures that you fight and how to get rid of them for good.
+A big part of the story is figuring out the origins of the creatures that you fight and how to get rid of them for good.
 The pursuit of that story takes place in a world that has a lot of real world elements in it.
 The game takes place in Hadea, a land currently in the middle of a civil war between the Palomists and the Sabinians.
 Learning about these groups and their history and their conflict, can be a little unsettling actually.
 There is religious zealotism, hatred, racial disparity, generational trauma, and worse things involved in this story.
 Not only do you learn about these through reading letters and listening to recordings, but at times you can see it present in your surroundings, in the behaviours of characters, what they say and how they say it.
-This element of the world and story was surprising, but very welcome.
+There are moments that actually made me feel uncomfortable as I was shown some of the worst that humanity is capable of of.
+Perhaps that is where the name of the game comes from.
+Making the player feel uncomfortable is not an easy task, and it is not a bad thing in this case.
+It is a reminder of the terrible things that exist in our own world, and the horrors we are capable of.